yang/web-reader/README.md

 # AudioLizard

-A quick-and-dirty SoundGecko replacement!

 This is a REST API server that speech-synthesizes articles (stripping boilerplate, doing sentence segmentation, etc.) into a podcast feed of MP3s which you can consume with your favorite podcasting app.
-You can feed in articles via bookmarklet or [Android app].
+You can feed in articles via bookmarklet or [PWA].

-SoundGecko's TTS voices were my favorite, so this reuses the same engine.

-Tested on Ubuntu 12.04 and OS X 10.10 Yosemite.

 ## Installation